History of WWE: Launch of NXT (2010)

 On February 23, 2010, WWE launched a new program on Syfy called NXT.
-The premise of the show was a reality-like show which saw eight new stars (Rookies) being mentored by Superstars from the main roster (Pros), and ran for just over three months, with the last episode of the first season being on June 1, 2010.
+The premise of the show was a reality-like show which saw eight new stars (Rookies) being mentored by wrestlers from the main roster (Pros), and ran for just over three months, with the last episode of the first season being on June 1, 2010.
 The winner of the season was Wade Barrett, mentored by Chris Jericho.
-Six days after the end of the first season, the rookies, now calling themselves The Nexus, interfered in the Raw main event match between John Cena and CM Punk, attacking both competitors and the announcing team, before dismantling the ring area and surrounding equipment.
-During the segment, Daniel Bryan strangled ring announcer Justin Roberts with the announcer's own tie, which WWE reportedly felt was too violent for their family-friendly programming.
-As a consequence, WWE announced via their official website four days later that Bryan had been (legitimately) released from his contract.
+Six days after the end of the first season, the rookies, now calling themselves The Nexus, interfered in the Raw main event match between John Cena and CM Punk, attacking both wrestlers and the announcers, before dismantling the ring area and surrounding equipment.
+During the segment, Daniel Bryan strangled ring announcer Justin Roberts with a tie, which WWE reportedly felt was too violent for their family-friendly programming.
+As a consequence, WWE (legitimately) released Bryan from his contract.

 Bryan was later rehired due to fans' outrage over his firing and joined Team WWE against Team Nexus in the 2010 SummerSlam event in a 7-on-7 elimination tag team match, which Team WWE won.
 NXT lasted for a further three complete seasons, which were won respectively by Kaval, Kaitlyn, and Johnny Curtis.
-A fifth season, dubbed NXT Redemption, featuring former NXT participants, never announced a winner and quietly ended with Derrick Bateman being the sole remaining participant.
-Eventually, the show morphed into both a television show and WWE's new official development territory, replacing Florida Championship Wrestling, and is permanently located at Full Sail University.
+A fifth season, dubbed NXT Redemption, featuring former NXT participants, quietly ended with Derrick Bateman being the sole remaining participant.
+Eventually, the show morphed into both a television show and WWE's new official developmental territory, replacing Florida Championship Wrestling.
+NXT had been based at Full Sail University in Orlando, Florida from 2012 to 2020.
+In fall 2020, NXT left Full Sail and moved their home base to the WWE Performance Center, also in Orlando.
+From October 2019 until September 2021, NXT was promoted as WWE's third main brand alongside Raw and SmackDown, but in September 2021, it was reset as "NXT 2.0", resuming its role as a developmental brand.
+One year later, the "2.0" branding was removed.